 In a small bowl stir together the ginger, orange zest, vegetable oil and red pepper.

-Spread the orange mixture over the fish and roast until just cooked through, about 12 minutes.
+Spread the orange mixture over the fish and roast until just cooked through, about 8 to 10 minutes.

 TAG ME ON INSTAGRAM TO BE FEATURED ON MY STORIES! @cookingwithcocktailrings